-Find out more on the required medical standards for an Authorised Firearms Officer
+The required medical standards for an MDP Authorised Firearms Officer

 Our officers carry out roles that can be tough and physically demanding.
 To join us you’ll need to be fit and healthy.